GSA/Section508.gov/_posts/2018-06-01-blog-section508-facelift.md

 title: 'Section508.gov Gets a Facelift!'
 created: 1527870039
 tags: Policy-and-Management
-description: The newly redesigned [Section508.gov website][1] is now live!
+description: The newly redesigned <a href="{{site.baseurl}}/">Section508.gov website</a> is now live!
 We analyzed site usage and search data, as well as feedback from our user testing initiative, to develop the new look & feel.
-The site is now task-oriented, and common content is easier than ever to find.
 ---

 The newly redesigned [Section508.gov website][1] is now live!
 We analyzed site usage and search data, as well as feedback from our user testing initiative, to develop the new look & feel.
 The site is now task-oriented, and common content is easier than ever to find.